 See OpenBSD’s “innovations” page for more cool software and ideas developed by the OpenBSD project.
 Did you know that OpenSSH is an OpenBSD project?

 OpenBSD feels transparent and comprehensible.
 Between the FAQ, man

-Browser.
-There’s no reason these browsers should be able to read
+latter system call, there’s no reason these browsers should be able to

 kern.audio.record are both set to

 default, meaning that no video or audio can be recorded without

 I mean this both in terms of system stability and how fast things change.
 A constantly changing system is a nightmare to maintain for system administrators.

 Users can depend on a new release being made available about once every

 6 months.
 Every new release comes with documentation on changes made and

 how to upgrade, which is a painless process with the